arturoromeroslc/e2e/README.md

 # Lambda-E2E

 End-to-End Testing using Puppeteer and Lambda.
-Lambda executes every 5 minutes via Cloudwatch events.
+Lambda executes every n minutes via Cloudwatch events.
 This was dicussed over two years [ago](https://github.com/GoogleChrome/puppeteer/issues/323)

 As developers we are committed to delivering a high level of product quality to our customers.